 In 2012, the original DKM solution consisted of one modular 48-port chassis.
 Since 2015, Black Box has installed 13 DKM matrices offering 624 ports in total that can connect to either CPUs or user consoles.

 This year the Black Box team deployed another four compact DKM Matrix Switches and the corresponding DKM KVM extenders to expand the test bench installation by another 256 flexible console/CPU ports.

 Today, the DKM solution continues to be an essential link in the customer's test bench.
 For each new bench, for each new aircraft, a matrix is systematically provided.
 Because the solution supports a variety of user-station video interfaces, including VGA, DVI, HDMI, and DP, and works over their existing RJ-45 cabling, the customer was able to use existing monitors located at the user stations, eliminating the cost of purchasing new equipment.
 Improved and streamlined workflows validate that safety testing can be performed in a timely, efficient, and comprehensive way.

 This solution enables operators to manage all video and peripheral flows and thus master the objective sought, namely to remove the risks and dangers of the experiments.
 Used almost every day, the DKM test bench solution makes testing aircraft safety comprehensive, precise, secure, and – above all – ensures the safety of those who fly.

-Industry: Military & Defense by industry,
+Industry: Military & Defense,